Series of workshops provide Presbyterians with tools to make change

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Racial Ethnic Diversity

 Tags: compassion peace and justice, cpj, cpj training day, Dr. Martin Luther King, ead, ecumenical advocacy days, facing racism, Martin Luther King Jr, materialism, militarism, MLK, pcusa, presbyterian, race, racism, washington

-Ministries: Compassion, Peace and Justice, Office of Public Witness, Advocacy Committee for Racial Ethnic Concerns (ACREC), Racial, Gender and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries
+Ministries: Compassion, Peace and Justice, Office of Public Witness, Racial Equity Advocacy Committee (REAC), Racial, Gender and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries